Alternative Sexuality Workshops

 Based on: Care in Power Exchange Relationships

 I Hate My Metamour.
-Now What? - 60 or 90 minutes
+Now What? - 60 minutes

 We don't always get to choose our metamours.
 Our poly communities are a pond, not an ocean, so it might be worth trying to get along with your partner's partners.
 Even partners that make your eyes roll right out of your head.
 This workshop focuses on coping, communication, and community to keep our polycules in tact.

-Power Exchange Dynamics in Polyamory - 60 or 90 minutes
+Power Exchange Dynamics in Polyamory - 60 minutes

 This workshop not only offers a primer in BDSM, but also discusses how power exchange dynamics blend with polyamorous ethics and lifestyles.
 Workshop attendees will learn what to do with one too many Dominants in the room, how to manage multiple submissive partners, and how to balance all the power in play.